services and programs

 - Lymphatic malformations

 Your child’s first visit will be in the plastic and reconstructive surgery clinic, where our team will provide a thorough evaluation and may recommend additional testing, such as magnetic resonance imaging or blood tests.
 Once all test results are in, the pediatric plastic surgeon will meet with other specialists at Dayton Children’s to discuss your child’s needs.
-These specialists include physicians from otolaryngology (ear, nose and throat), general surgery and hematology/oncology, radiology and pathology.
+These specialists include physicians from otolaryngology (ear, nose and throat), pediatric surgery, hematology/oncology, radiology and pathology.

 The team will develop a comprehensive care plan, which the plastic surgeon will share with you at a follow-up visit.
 This plan may include surgery, laser therapy, interventional radiology, or medication, although the team also may recommend simply watching your child’s malformation over time to see if treatment is necessary.

-If your child receives care for a vascular anomaly at Dayton Children’s, you will have an opportunity to meet with every specialist who is involved in the treatment plan.
-Our team is committed to providing high-quality, well-coordinated care every step of the way.
+If your child requires care for a vascular anomaly at Dayton Children’s, you will have an opportunity to meet with every specialist involved in the treatment plan so that all of your questions are answered..